Data-Driven Resilience Assessment against Sparse Sensor Attacks: Numerical Example

-The sparse observability index of this system can be computed as $ \delta^{\max} = 2 $, which implies that it remains observable after removing any choice of two sensors.
+The sparse observability index of this system can be computed as $ \delta^{\max} = 2 $, meaning that the system remains observable after removing any two sensors.

-We first consider the case where we have attack-free data $ (X, \widetilde{Y}) $, which are given in Figs.~\ref{fig:pendulum_X} and \ref{fig:pendulum_Y_clean}, respectively.
-Then, we can obtain $ \rho^{\max} = 2 $ via Algorithm~\ref{algorithm:attack-free}, which is equal to the exact sparse observability index $ \delta^{\max} $.
+We first consider the case where we have attack-free data $ (X, \widetilde{Y}) $, which are given in Figs.~\ref{fig:simulation_result}-(a) and \ref{fig:simulation_result}-(b), respectively.
+Then, we can obtain $ \varrho^{\max} = 2 $ via Algorithm~\ref{algorithm:attack-free}, which is equal to the exact sparse observability index $ \delta^{\max} $.
 Hence, the exact resilience level can be assessed using only the attack-free data.

-Next, consider the case of poisoned data $ (X, Y) $, which are shown in Figs.~\ref{fig:pendulum_X} and \ref{fig:pendulum_Y_compromised}, respectively, where a $ 1 $-sparse sensor attack is designed as $ a_{\{1,3\}}(k) = 0 $ and $ a_2(k) = -\bar C_2x(k) $, which yields $ y_2(k) = 0 $ for all $ k $.
-The number of poisoned sensor ($ l = 1 $) is assumed to be known.
-We only have the poisoned data $ (X, Y) $, so we do not know which output data have been poisoned, and we need to consider all possible scenarios.
-Assuming another measurement matrix

-and another $ 1 $-sparse attack sequence $ a_{\{2,3\}}(k) = 0 $ and $ a_1(k) = \bar C_1x(k) $, these explain the same output $ Y $, which implies $ (\bar A,C')\in \Sigma $.
+Next, consider the case of poisoned data $ (X, Y) $, which are shown in Figs.~\ref{fig:simulation_result}-(a) and \ref{fig:simulation_result}-(c), respectively, where a $ 1 $-sparse sensor attack is designed as $ a_1(k) = a_3(k) = 0 $ and $ a_2(k) = -\bar C_2x(k) $ so that $ y_2(k) = 0 $ for all $ k $.
+The number of attacked sensors is known ($ \ell = 1 $).
+Since only the poisoned data $ (X, Y) $ are available, the compromised sensor is unknown, and we must consider all data-consistent explanations.
+Assuming another measurement matrix $ C' \triangleq [0~0;0~0;0~1] $ and another $ 1 $-sparse attack sequence $ a_2(k) =a_3(k) = 0 $ and $ a_1(k) = \bar C_1x(k) $, these explain the same output $ Y $, which implies $ (\bar A,C')\in \Sigma $.
 This measurement matrix and attack sequence are not true, but there is no way to verify their correctness since only the data are now available.
-Therefore, under the \textit{mistaken assumption} that $ (\bar A,C') $ is the true system, the sparse observability index is zero, and thus the data-driven sparse observability index in this scenario is given by $ \rho^{\max} = 0 $.
+Therefore, under this spurious (yet data-consistent) explanation, the sparse observability index is zero, and thus the data-driven sparse observability index in this scenario is given by $ \varrho^{\max} = 0 $.
 This result can also be obtained from Algorithm~\ref{algorithm:compromised}.

-In this example, only the second output is indeed under attack; however, we must take into account the other possibility that the measurement matrix takes a different form and the first output is under attack in the data-driven setting.
-That is, sensor attacks in a model-free setting also affect the analysis of outputs that are not actually attacked, which is why the condition in Theorem~\ref{theorem:informative_compromised} becomes $ 2\rho $.
-Because of this condition, we cannot accurately assess the resilience level in the poisoned data scenario.
+This example illustrates that, with poisoned data, resilience certification is conservative because attacks can distort the interpretation of even uncorrupted measurements.